aaronparker/evergreen/docs/issues.md

 The determine the current update version of `AdobeAcrobat`, the URL for macOS updates is used: `https://armmf.adobe.com/arm-manifests/win/AcrobatDC/acrobat/current_version.txt`.
 This provides a simple text lookup of the latest version number.

+!!! info "Note"
     The Windows version of Adobe Acrobat and Reader uses an update URL like: `https://armmf.adobe.com/arm-manifests/win/AcrobatDCManifest3.msi`, which would require unpacking and parsing the MSI file.
 Doing so may modify the host, so it will not be implemented.

 ### AdobeAcrobatReaderDC